Committees

 Staff Contact: Susan Case

-Subject to the direction and control of the Board of Directors, the Committee on Corporate Relations shall serve as the initial clearinghouse to ensure alignment with ACR Guiding Principles and to avoid overlap with other projects for all College-wide corporate initiatives, and concern itself with overseeing and vetting the procedures related to negotiation and acceptance of all external corporate funding, including the ACR exhibit hall, corporate requests for collaboration, inquiries, and project proposals; develop, review and enforce policies on matters that involve external corporate funding and third-party events held during official ACR meetings; and organize and establish such subcommittees and task forces as the Committee deems necessary or appropriate to carry out its objectives, subject to the approval of the Board of Directors or the Executive Committee and the Executive Vice President.
+Subject to the direction and control of the Board of Directors, the Committee on Corporate Relations shall serve as the initial clearinghouse to ensure alignment with ACR Guiding Principles for all college-wide corporate initiatives and concern itself with: Overseeing and vetting the procedures related to negotiation and acceptance of all external corporate funding, Overseeing corporate requests for collaboration with the College on project proposals that involve collaborations including, but not limited to, for education and workforce development; Vetting exhibitors at ACR meetings; Developing, reviewing and enforcing policies on matters that involve external corporate funding and third-party events held during official ACR meetings; Collaborating with other ACR committees to identify opportunities for industry support; Development of new revenue streams that can be supported by external entities.
+Organize and establish such subcommittees and task forces as the Committee deems necessary or appropriate to carry out its objectives.

 Committee Member Time Commitments